EJAguilera/422-Project-Deliverable-1/README.md

 7. GetComments:
 - Unfortunately could not figure out appropriate configuration and context for comments, test engine wouldn't run the black-box.
 - 7.1 Comment tokens are ignored for unknown reason
-- 7.2 Block comment line numbers are not computed corrently,
+- 7.2 Block comment line numbers are not computed correctly

 8. GetOperators:
 - 8.1 Operator token is ignored for unknown reason